- TREE ROOT BORER PROBLEM?

-ADD LIQUID FERTILIZER TO SAVE SUFFERING TREES ^
+ADD LIQUID FERTILIZER TO KEEP TREES HEALTHY ^

 When soil drenching infected trees with Prothor, its a good idea to add some JOY JUICE liquid fertilizer to the pail.
 Use 1 oz per gallon of mixed Prothor.
 The two can be added to the same bucket and applied simoultaneously so it won’t take any more work to add some food to you tree.

 We often get asked if suffering trees can be saved and the general rule is this.
 If the tree has been “brown” for 2 or more years, its probably dead for good.
 But trees that turned 1.5 years or less can be usually be saved if given the right treatment and some food.
 Joy Juice is easy to apply, quick to absorb and you’ll know within 30 days if your effort is working.